Today’s Guest: Dennis O’Neil, writer, editor, Batman comic books

 Bob Kane may have created Batman, but that was 57 years ago — ironically, the same month, May, and year, 1939, O’Neil himself was born.
 “Enough to make you believe in astrology,” he jokes.
 For the last 11 years, the caped crusader’s care and feeding has rested with O’Neil.

 O’Neil knows this character pretty well, too, having written more than 120 of his adventures since 1968.
 One of the modern deans of his medium, O’Neil wrote the “Bat-bible” which all Bat-writers have followed for the past decade, whether in comics, animation or film.
 He also authored the comic book adaptation of the upcoming Bat-film, Batman & Robin, due in theaters this summer.

 Also on O’Neil’s resume: he has been a guiding force in introducing social issues to comic books, from writing the now classic “Green Lantern-Green Arrow” series on drug abuse 25 years ago to shepherding this month’s focus on date rape in the pages of “Robin.”

-DENNIS O’NEIL audio excerpt: “We gave the book psychological underpinnings.
+DENNIS O’NEIL podcast excerpt: “We gave the book psychological underpinnings.
 They were always implied in the whole idea of Batman, but what we did was bring it to the foreground and put emphasis on them.”

 The name of Hamlet came up when O’Neil was asked about the current condition of the Dark Knight, who has weathered permutations ranging from the campy Adam West TV show of the 1960s to the dark and dreary Tim Burton movies of the 1980s.
 A very different Batman appears in the current cartoon series, “Batman, The Animated Series.”